SumanthRH/python-mastery/learnings.md

 # Learnings
 These are some notes and comments I've taken while going through the book.
 Many sentences here are copied verbatim from David's slides since I found them to be great summaries for different concepts.
+You can find my solutions [here](/MySolutions/).

 ## Table of Contents